openstack/openstack-ansible/doc/source/admin/upgrades/distribution-upgrades.rst

 upgrade any API hosts/containers.
 The last 'repo' host to be upgraded should be the 'primary', and should not be carried out until after the final service which does not support '--limit' is upgraded.

+If you have a multi-architecture deployment, then at least one 'repo' host of each architecture will need to be upgraded before upgrading any other hosts which use that architecture.

 If this order is adapted, it will be necessary to restore some files to the 'repo' host from a backup part-way through the process.
 This will be necessary